-Construction continues on the Tilbury liquefied natural gas ("LNG") facility expansion in British Columbia, the Corporation's largest ongoing capital project, at an estimated capital cost of \$400 million, before AFUDC and development costs.
+Construction continues on the Tilbury liquefied natural gas (LNG) facility expansion in British Columbia, the Corporation's largest ongoing capital project at an estimated capital cost of \$400 million, before allowance for funds used during construction and development costs.
 The commissioning and start-up phase of this regulated project commenced in the fourth quarter of 2016, with an expected in-service date of mid-2017.